icebert04/icebert04.github.io/_posts/2018-3-31-7-churches-7-lessons.md

 6.) **BLESSED ARE THE POOR** (San Agustin Parish, Parañaque)
 => This parish is where the humble houses are located.
 I really inserted this Church to our itinerary so that my kids will know how the Poor people live.
 But if you really observe carefully... are they really poor?
-Maybe in this world they are but not in God's kingdom.
+Maybe in this world they are, but not in God's kingdom.
 You want proof... well these people are more generous than the rich.

 7.) **FOUNDATION OF MY FAMILY** (Our Lady of Beautiful Love Parish, Merville Park Parañaque)